 If a cause for a complaint on behalf of consumers should still occur, dealers should contact their surety to consult them about possible ways to resolve the situation before a claim is filed.
 Sureties have plenty of expertise in helping resolve such situations and are a dealer’s best friend when complications arise.

 Complete our surety bond form to get started with the application process!
 We will provide you with a free quote on your bond and additional information on how to finalize your application.

 It takes about two working days for your bond to be issued.
 Once it is issued, we will provide you with a digital copy, and send the original to you via standard mail.

-Call us at (866)-450-3412 for more information about surety bonds or if you need any help with your application!
+Call us at (866)-450-3412 anytime for more information about the bonding requirements for dealers in Delaware or if you need any help with your application!